 If you’re a fan of bass-heavy tracks, you might find these a little underwhelming, but all in all, we were pretty impressed.

 How’s the customization?
 Well, this next point is only really relevant if you like to game on an Android device, but you can download the free Level U app to enhance the experience further.

 This allows you to monitor the volume and use an equalizer to push the treble back a bit if you’d like.
 A full charge offers around nine hours of usage, which is decent, if not exceptional.

 Lastly, we have the Jaybird X3.
 These are designed for athletes, but there are a few features that make them great for gaming as well.

 Firstly, there are earwings to help keep them secure.
-There’s also a cable shortener attached the headband so that you can minimize the risk of tangling.
+There’s also a cable shortener attached to the headband so that you can minimize the risk of tangling.

 Good news for music fans!

 These earbuds emphasize the lows and highs.
-This does mean that the mid-ranges can sometimes seem a little weak in comparison but for bass or vocal-heavy situations (like ingame), these work very well.
+This does mean that the mid-ranges can sometimes seem a little weak in comparison, but for bass or vocal-heavy situations (like ingame), these work very well.